nengkya/FlappyBird/README.md

            */
            UStaticMeshComponent * Mesh;

        UPROPERTY(VisibleAnywhere)
            /*
            UStringArmComponent tries to maintain its children at a fixed distance from the parent, but will retract the children if there is a collision, and spring back when there is no collision.
            Example: Use as a 'camera boom' or 'selfie stick' to keep the follow camera for a player from colliding into the world.

            A "camera boom" refers to a virtual component, typically a "SpringArmComponent," which acts like a flexible arm extending from a character or object, allowing the camera to smoothly follow and maintain a desired distance while avoiding collisions with the environment, essentially simulating how a real camera boom would operate in filmmaking.
            */
            UStringArmComponent * CameraBoom;
+        UPROPERTY(EditAnywhere)
+           UCameraComponent * Camera;
    ```